A Hands-On Farming & Homesteading Experience

 ~ ~ ~

-Formal planning has begun as of July of 2012.
-Working Groups are meeting regularly, with start-up leadership in place, on the fourth Wednesday of the month.
-Write us at SustLivingProject@gmail.com to join us or for information.
+Formal planning began in July of 2012, now continuing "post-Festival" in 2013.
+Working Groups are meeting regularly, with start-up leadership in place.
+Write us at LocalLivingVenture@gmail.com to join us, or for information.